|

 Time of 1/10th (one tenth, or 0.1) of a second.

-The now almost-obsolete (but still widely used) ACS "wet film" 35mm
+The now almost-obsolete (but still used in some locations) ACS "wet film" 35mm

 photo in Defect # 5 above is a good example of a ticket from an ACS